kuba/OxBerryPis/docs/sphinx/report.rst

 price in first come first serve basis.

 The whole book class is very modular and it can be connected with any collection for limit books as well as for structures.
-We choose to pick :py:mod:`Finacci heap <oxberrypis.orderbook.fibonacci_heap>` to store limit prices and :py:mod:`Doubly linked list
+We chose to pick :py:mod:`Finacci heap <oxberrypis.orderbook.fibonacci_heap>` to store limit prices and :py:mod:`Doubly linked list
 <oxberrypis.orderbook.linked_list>` for individual orders for a single